CurtisMac/webbuilderz/src/data/content/legal/privacy-policy.md

 We respect your privacy and are determined to protect your personal data.
 The purpose of this privacy notice is to inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from).
 We’ll also tell you about your privacy rights and how the data protection law protects you.

+_What is the purpose of this privacy notice?_

+This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you sign up for our newsletter, purchase services or one of our products, contact us via email or our contact form, comment on our posts, or participate in a survey, contest or give away.

+This website is not intended for children and we do not knowingly collect data relating to children.

 ## Table of Contents

 1. WHO WE ARE AND IMPORTANT INFORMATION